voidshine/dameo_book/Game06.md

 Now Black's active response is beautifully refuted 27...f5e4?
 28.h6h7! h8:h6 29.b4a5! c5:a5 30.a7a8,
 the white king attacks from all sides, and no tricks can save Black.
 See for yourself.

-Given this possibility on the part of White, Black should keep the f5 checker in place and constantly threaten to capture the future white king with the move c6d5.
+Given this possibility on the part of White, Black should keep the f5 checker in place and constantly threaten to capture the future white king on the field d5.

 *27...          c7d6*